mlouhivu/mockup-gpu-python/README.md

 ## Mockup: GPUs and Python

-Toy code to test various approaches for using GPUs in Python programs.
+Toy codes to test and play around with various approaches of using GPUs and how to tie them into Python programs.